hiimzackjones/hiimzackjones.github.io/_drafts/2018-2-8-Implementing-Windows-Deployment-Services.md

 >Note-1: if this server is also the DHCP, the additional options for Proxy DHCP Server will be given as well.
 Just check both sections off.
 ![Configuring WDS DHCP Prompt](/assets/img/servergifs/wds/6.png)

 >Note-2: It's important to know that in a lab envirnoment the locaiton of the install folder doesn't matter.
 But almost always, you would want this drive to be somewhere seperate so it doesn't use up resources on your Server machine
 ![Selecting Volume for WDS Images Warning](/assets/img/servergifs/wds/9.png)
 - Set the **PXE Server Initial Settings** as needed.
 For the lab, *Respond to all client computers* should be fine.
 This is just setting the parameters for what computers can use this feature to install.
 ![PXE Respond to prompt](/assets/img/servergifs/wds/10.png)

->Note: You can set it up so that only computer you have prestaged can get installs.
+>you can set it up so that only computer you have prestaged can get installs.
 This is most likely the more secure option but requires more planning and work as an admin.

 It will begin configuring the WDS.
 You can click finish if you're done.
 If you'd like to start adding images to use with WDS, you can check off *Add images to the server now*.
 Otherwise adding images can be found under the server's drop down in Windows Deployment Services.
 ![WDS after config](/assets/img/servergifs/wds/3.png)